Top 5 Basic Restaurant Accounting and Bookkeeping Mistakes Operators Should Avoid

 Combining Toast and xtraCHEF with a competent, modern, and savvy bookkeeper can help you achieve this.
 Use these five most common bookkeeping and accounting mistakes to help you identify whether you have access to reliable books and KPIs for your restaurant.
 If you don’t, it’s time to make a change.

-Raffi Yousefian is a CPA and the CEO of RY CPAs.
-RY CPAs provides restaurant owners with frictionless, streamlined, and modern restaurant bookkeeping and tax services.
+Raffi Yousefian is a CPA and the CEO of The Fork CPAs.
+The Fork CPAs provides restaurant owners with frictionless, streamlined, and modern restaurant bookkeeping and tax services.
 They believe that with the appropriate technology and accountant, restaurants of all sizes can access the same financial data as national restaurant chains.